Best Trivets for Countertops: Quartz & Granite Protection Guide 2026

-Finding the best trivets for quartz countertops and natural stone is the most important thing you can do to protect your kitchen from permanent scorch marks.
-A kitchen remodel is a big investment, and the countertops are usually the most expensive part.
-But all it takes is one misplaced cast-iron skillet to ruin them.
+Finding the best trivets for countertops is the first step toward protecting your kitchen investment from permanent heat damage.
+A kitchen remodel is a big expense, and countertops are often the most expensive part—but one misplaced cast-iron skillet can leave a permanent scorch or crack.

-In this full guide, we’ll talk about why countertops break down when they get hot, which materials make the best trivets for granite and quartz, and how to pick the right protective accessories for your home.
+In this guide: what causes heat damage to countertops, the best trivet materials for quartz vs. granite, and how to pick the right protective accessories for your home.

 Why You Need a Countertop Trivet